"'Neave' is actually a Gaelic name meaning ‘bright’ and ‘radiant,’ both of which certainly apply to this trio’s music making." – WQXR

 The Neave Trio performs works by four distinguished female composers spanning the Romantic era through the modern day -- Louise Farrenc’s Piano Trio in E-flat Major, Op.
 33; Amy Beach’s Piano Trio in A minor, Op.
 150; Rebecca Clarke’s Piano Trio; and Jennifer Higdon’s Piano Trio.
 Neave released a corresponding album to critical acclaim on Chandos Records in fall 2019.
 Gramophone asserts that the album is “a splendid introduction to these three pioneering female composers,” and praises the Clarke as “sumptuously recorded … a taut and vivid interpretation.”
 The Guardian describes the three compositions of the album as “distinctive and distinguished chamber works,” while The Strad writes of Beach’s Trio, “The dreamy cello melody of the opening Allegro - luxuriously played by Mikhail Veselov - blooms into tender interplay between the strings.
 Violinist Anna Williams echoes Veselov’s delicate touch, underpinned by eminently sensitive pianism from Eri Nakamura.
 It’s a finely etched and persuasive performance…”

 Her Voice also features an optional visual element.
-Projection artist Ryan Brady has developed captivating projections that pairs the four musical works with the works of four women visual artists: Ellen Thesleff, Helen Frankenthaler, Lyubov Popova, and Alma Thomas.
+Projection artist Ryan Brady has developed captivating projections that pair the four musical works with the works of four women visual artists: Ellen Thesleff, Helen Frankenthaler, Lyubov Popova, and Alma Thomas.

 Honoring Astor Piazzolla with Carla Jablonski, mezzo soprano